drahnr/cargo-spellcheck/README.md

 Meant as a helper simplifying review as well as improving CI checks after a learning phase for custom/topic specific lingo.

-`cargo-cpellcheck` is also a valuable tool to run from git commit hooks or CI/CD systems.
+`cargo-spellcheck` is also a valuable tool to run from git commit hooks or CI/CD systems.

 ### Check For Spelling and/or Grammar Mistakes